 If you notice that your greyhound is about to make a move, try to direct their attention to something else in the room.
 If they’re nitting because they’re bored, all they need is a distraction.

 Use a favorite toy or a treat incentive to distract their mind.
 If you keep this up, redirecting their brain each time they consider nitting, then eventually the new behavior will stick, and they’ll naturally convert to finding a toy instead.

 Be patient, though; this won’t happen overnight.

 Nitting is carried out more often by dogs that live alone.
 The behavior is less common with paired dogs.

-This could be because they’re more entertained by having the companion, or possibly because they’re doing it to the other dog rather than you.
+This could be because they’re more entertained by having a companion, or possibly because they’re doing it to the other dog rather than you.
 Either way, having a pair of dogs, if they get along, does tend to stop the behavior.

 All dogs like to feel like they’re part of a pack.
 It’s a natural family unit for them, and in the pack, you’re the alpha.

 They want to please you and be accepted by you.
 So, the best way that you can show a behavior is unacceptable is by ignoring them.

 Each time they settle down to some nitting, you should immediately stand up and walk away without saying a word.

 It would help if you also avoided eye contact.
 Your pooch will understand that nitting isn’t acceptable to you and only achieves the opposite of what they want – your attention.

 This may mean that you have to stand up and sit down regularly for a few weeks, but eventually, the behavior will stop and shouldn’t resurface.

 Dogs don’t respond well to negative stimuli, and punishment may damage your relationship with them.
 However, reward-based training works amazingly well.

 Rather than punishing when your dog is bad, try asking them to stop and giving them a reward when they do.

 If they don’t stop without force, then they don’t deserve a treat.
 They’ll quickly learn that the food disappears when they nit.